About the College

 Areas of Emphasis

 City College at MSU Billings provides individuals with training (or re-training) to obtain excellent "in demand" positions available at many area employers.
-Graduates of City College at MSU Billings become licensed practical nurses, registered nurses, surgical technicians, paramedics, firefighters, automobile technicians, diesel technicians, power plant operators, process plant operators, computer system technicians, computer desktop support specialists, computer programmers, and computer-assisted drafting and design technicians.
+Graduates of City College at MSU Billings become licensed practical nurses, registered nurses, surgical technicians, paramedics, firefighters, automobile technicians, diesel technicians, process plant operators, computer system technicians, computer desktop support specialists, and computer programmers.
 These examples are just a few of the career possibilities awaiting students earning a Certificate, Associate of Applied Science degree, Associate of Science degree or Associate of Arts degree from City College at MSU Billings.
 We will give you the tools to make your career dreams come true.

 Areas of Continuing Development